faranalytics/streams-logger/examples/network_connected_logging_graph/README.md

 ### Implement the `index.ts` module

 This is the main thread.
 This module starts a "logging server" in a worker thread.
+The `Logger` is configured to format the message, log it to the console, and send it to the listening server.

-Once the server is listening for connections, it creates a connection with the logging server.
-The `SocketHandler` sends a message over a `net.Socket` to the server and receives the message from the server with the prepended server timestamp.
+Once the server is listening for connections, a connection is made with the logging server.
+The `SocketHandler` sends a message over a `net.Socket` to the logging server and receives the message from the server with the prepended server timestamp.
+Finally, it logs the message to the console.

 ```ts
 import * as net from "node:net";